netgen/site-legacy-bundle/Resources/doc/INSTALL.md

 ### Activate the bundle

-Activate the bundle in `ezpublish\EzPublishKernel.php` file.
+Activate the bundle in `app/AppKernel.php` file.

 ```php
 public function registerBundles()